Distance: 8 miles (12.9 km)

 Down to the little saddle before the final scramble up Jones, now living up to its Welshness by being invisible in cloud.
 The heather felt rather British too.

-Compass and Coors stand in for views at the top.
+Compass and Coors stand in for views at the top, with our friend Simon.

 Atmospheric attempt at a sunset from near the top of the Bailey Canyon trail.